Ada-Developers-Academy/core-unit-3/calling-apis/managing-asynchronous-calls.md

 Raffy chose to create a new function `getLocationFromQuery` to manage calling the existing functions `findLatitudeAndLongitude` and `findLocation`.
 He could have called the second method directly from inside the first with `.then` chaining, but doing so would have linked these two functions together, making it harder to use one without the other.

 To use `findLatitudeAndLongitude` from another function and pass on its `response` data to another network call, we needed to make a couple updates in `findLatitudeAndLongitude`:
-- `return` the result of the `axios` call which returns the promise chain the axios call creates.
+- `return` the result of the `axios` call.
+This returns the promise chain created by the network call and chained `.then` blocks.
+Look for the `return` statement in `findLatitudeAndLongitude` that starts with `return axios.get(...`.
 - Inside the `.then` block, we unpack the `latitude` and `longitude` from the `response` object and return just those values we want in a new Object.
 This allows us to pass these values to a new `.then` block wherever we invoke `findLatitudeAndLongitude`.

 Something else to note: our implementation only prints out the location response.
 Since we don't take further actions on the location result, the `findLocation` function has not been updated to return its promise chain created by the axios call.